SaeedS28/ObserverDesignPatternActivity/README.md

 # ObserverDesignPatternActivity
-A simple stock market application using the observer pattern
+A simple mail application using the observer pattern